coracle-social/zooid/README.md

 ## TODO

-- [ ] Create a "schema" abstraction to namespace tables
-  - This resource should be passed to event stores as well as claims, redemptions, etc
-  - We might need to create a custom blossom backend since the prefixes for the two stores will collide
 - [ ] Watch configuration files and hot reload
 - [ ] Free up resources after instance inactivity